 Telephoto (fixed focal length) lenses give better results than zoom lenses but you’re limited by having to carry a separate lens for every focal length.
-A 400mm or 500 mm lens brings the action right up close, but again you need the 200 or 400 ASA film to make the most of them.
+A 400mm or 500 mm lens brings the action right up close, but again you need the 200 or 400 ISO to make the most of them.
 You certainly need a 400 or 500 mm lens if you’re keen on photographing birdlife.

 Another option is to carry a 2x teleconverter, which is a small adapter which fits between the lens and the camera body, and doubles the focal length of your lens, so a 200mm lens becomes 400mm.
-These are good cheap way of getting the long focal length without having to buy expensive lenses.
+These are a good cheap way of getting the long focal length without having to buy expensive lenses.
 They do, however, have a couple of disadvantages.
 The first is that, like the larger lenses themselves, a teleconverter uses about 1 and 1/2 ‘f’ stops of light.
 Another disadvantage is that, depending on the camera and lens, teleconverters can make it extremely difficult to focus quickly and precisely, which is an important consideration when both you and the animals are on the move.

 Whatever combination of camera, lenses and accessories you decide to carry, make sure they are kept in a decent bag which will protect them from the elements, the dust, and the knocks they are bound to receive.
 It’s also vital to make sure that your travel insurance policy includes your camera gear if it gets stolen.